polar-app/polar-app/docs/ROADMAP.md

   a progress bar while a document is rendering and enable smooth rendering of pages while they are loading.

+- Undo, Redo support.

 # Long Term

+- Repository app that shows all documents, allows you to sort them, open them view stats on the repository, etc.

+- Transactional JSON write ahead log across machines which is merged to the on-disk store.
+It should support time travel so that the user can recover their store/repository at a given point in time.
+This would also support apps listening to the log to discover new files written between machines.
+We should support filtering the log so that certain clients can perform sub-replication of only a reduce set of data.

 - Support annotation on video and audio with links back to the original.
 Video and audio support would need to be integrated into Polar but since it's based